Maryland World War I Service Medal

-The World War I Service Medal was authorized for issue to citizens of Maryland who volunteered for and served in either the Army or Navy of the United States during World War I. The state legislature authorized the medal on April 13, 1922.
+The World War I Service Medal was authorized for issue to citizens of Maryland who volunteered for and served in either the Army or Navy of the United States during World War I. The state legislature authorized such service medals on April 13, 1922.

 Design

+Made by V.H.
+Blackinton Co.
 Bronze gilt.
 Marching soldiers with rifles at shoulder arms, framed in a portal with a slightly arched roof containing an outline of the state of Maryland, over which appears the word "Maryland."
 Reverse "For Service to State & Nation in the World War 1917-1919."
 Ribbon six white and five red alternating stripes.